Rainwater is a vital resource in the desert.

-Here’s how to capture it.
+Here’s why, and how to capture it.

 -